Tulip-Dev/tulip/doc/developer/plugin_development.rst

       return true;
     }
   };
-  // This second line will be used to register your algorithm in tulip using the informations given above.
+  // This second line will be used to register your algorithm in tulip
+  // using the information given above.
   PLUGIN(MyExportModule)

 A smaller skeleton can be found in the *tlpexport* folder in the sources, in the *wizards* directory.